GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/searching-wordpress-data/en.md

 One such case where finding data in WordPress is limited concerns custom fields (i.e. meta values): We may use custom fields to add extra information to posts (and also to users, comments, and taxonomies), however when searching for posts with some keyword, WordPress does not search within meta values.

+We can use Gato GraphQL to retrieve posts (and also users, comments, and taxonomies), filtering them by meta key and value.

-We can then create a Gato GraphQL query that retrieves the required data.
-For instance, this query retrieves all posts that either have a thumbnail (and that specific data) or not:
+For instance, this query retrieves all posts that have a thumbnail, and those that do not:

 ```graphql
 query {